pibooth/pibooth/docs/plugin.rst

 - ``state_<name>_validate``

-  Invoked in a loop, returns the name of the next state if all conditions are met (else retrun ``None``).
+  Invoked in a loop, returns the name of the next state if all conditions are met (else return ``None``).

 - ``state_<name>_exit``

   Invoked one time when the state is exiting.

 .. note:: The hooks specification define all arguments that can be used by the
-          hook, but in the implementation there is no need to defined, in the function signature, the arguments not used in the code.
+          hook, but there is no need to defined, in the function signature, the arguments not used in the code.

 Example #1 : Hello from plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^